manroygood/NJIT-Thesis-Template/readme.md

-# The new DMS Thesis Template
+# The new NJIT Thesis Template

 ***WARNING:*** This should be considered beta software.
 I am still waiting for approval from the GSO to the changes I made here.